St. Jude Children's Research Hospital: Affiliated institutions

 St. Jude also works with Le Bonheur Children's Medical Center, also located in downtown Memphis.
-St. Jude patients needing certain procedures, such as brain surgery, may undergo procedures at LeBonheur Hospital.
+St. Jude patients needing certain procedures, such as brain surgery, may undergo procedures at Le Bonheur Hospital.
 Both St. Jude and Le Bonheur are teaching hospitals affiliated with the University of Tennessee Health Science Center.
-University of Tennessee physicians training in pediatrics, surgery, radiology, and other specialties undergo service rotations at St. Jude Hospital.
+University of Tennessee physicians training in pediatrics, surgery, radiology, and other specialties undergo service rotations at St. Jude.

 The Children's Cancer Center of Lebanon was established in Beirut on April 12, 2002.
 The center is an affiliate of St. Jude Children's Research Hospital and works in association with the American University of Beirut Medical Center (AUBMC).

 A commitment has been made to establish a US$412 million research facility in Memphis, Tennessee, one purpose of which will be to serve as a collaborative hub.

 Funding

 St. Jude Children's Research Hospital and American Lebanese Syrian Associated Charities (ALSAC) are both nonprofits.
+From 2000 to 2005, 83.7% of the funds received by St. Jude went to operation or investments.
+From 2002 to 2004, 47% of program expenses went to patient care and 41% to research.
+According to the hospital's own statements, in 2012, 81 cents of every dollar donated to St. Jude went directly to its research and treatment.
 In 2019, ALSAC raised $1.9 billion from donations, of which $975 million (51%) went to St. Jude.
 The rest of the funds were either spent on functional expenses for ALSAC or added to their fund balance, which totaled $5.7 billion at the end of 2019.
 In 2020, ALSAC raised $2.4 billion, of which $2 billion were from donations and contributions (84%). $997 million (42%) of this went to St. Jude.
-At the end of 2020, St Jude's fund balance was $8.03 billion.
+At the end of 2020, St. Jude's fund balance was $8.03 billion.
 74% percent of St. Jude's total budget comes from donations, and the hospital costs about $1.7 million per day to run.

-All medically eligible patients who are accepted for treatment at St. Jude are treated without regard to the family's ability to pay.
-Families of patients at St. Jude do not pay for treatments that are not covered by insurance, and families without insurance do not need to pay for any expense.
-All families do not need to pay for travel, housing, or food.
+Criticism of fundraising approach

-Three separate specially-designed patient housing facilities—Tri Delta Place for short-term (up to one week), Ronald McDonald House for medium-term (one week to 3 months), and Target House for long-term (3 months or more)—provide housing for patients and up to three family members.
-These policies, along with research expenses and other costs, add up to approximately $1.7 million in operating costs each day.
+A 2021 report by ProPublica has accused the hospital of undue hoarding of its donor funds, pointing to its reserves of $5.2 billion, representing over four years of expenses, and of aggressively pursuing donations, including through litigation, to the detriment of other cancer research charities.
+St. Jude, which ranked 10th amongst the U.S. News and World Report’s 2020 ranking of the best U.S pediatric cancer hospitals, collected more donations than all 9 of the hospitals ranking ahead of it put together.
+ProPublica reported that about 50% of the funds raised went to patient care or research, with 30% of the remaining funds raised being spent on fundraising and 20% going to their reserves.
+The hospital’s website states that 82% of all dollars received go to support patient care, research, and future needs.
+As of 2023, Charity Navigator gave St. Jude a score of 99 for Accountability & Finance, earning the hospital a four-star rating.